TannerCarter/Password-Generator/README.md

 # Tasks

-When clicking the button to generate a password
+When clicking the button to generate a password. <br>
-A series of prompts for password criteria would popup The prompts indicated what would be included in the generated password as well as the length The length of the password needed to be at least 8 to 128 characters The characters prompted for are lowercase, uppercase, numeric, and/or special characters When prompts are answered
+A series of prompts for password criteria would popup. <br>
+The prompts indicated what would be included in the generated password as well as the length. <br>
+The length of the password needed to be at least 8 to 128 characters. <br>
+The characters prompted for are lowercase, uppercase, numeric, and/or special characters. <br>
+When prompts are answered. <br>
-Then a validation occurs to ensure at least one character type is selected When all prompts are answered
+Then a validation occurs to ensure at least one character type is selected. <br>
+When all prompts are answered. <br>
 The generated password will be parsed to the page.

 # Product